Nlege001/Nlege001/README.md

 # Naol Legesse

-I'm Naol and I am a senior majoring in Computer Science in SUNY Plattsbugrh.
+I'm Naol and I am a senior majoring in Computer Science at SUNY Plattsbugrh.
 I also have a minor in mathematics.
 I am most proficent in Python and C++ but I also have substantial experience in Java, React, React Native, Dart and C. I am currently working as a software engineering intern at Capital Region BOCES and also I am an upcoming SE intern at Tech For Good.

 ## Skills and Experience
       - 🐍 Python